fuse-box/fuse-box/docs/loader-api.md

 ## Dynamic modules

-Another feature that allows you to register `commonjs` modules at runtime.
+Another feature that allows you to register `commonjs` modules at runtime in browser and on server accordingly

 ```js
 FuseBox.dynamic("foo/bar.js", "module.exports = {foo : 'bar'}")